kirui-max/pipeleak_prediction/README.md

 pipeleak_prediction is an open-source python program, intending to predict the leak of the pipes using AI.

 ## Dependences
-To use this program you will have install diferent pakages for python, these are, tensorflow, tensorflow-addons, tensorflow_probability, pandas, seaborn, matplotlib, numpy and psycopg2.
+To use this program you will have install diferent pakages for python, these are:
+`pip install tensorflow`

+`pip install tensorflow-addons`

+`pip install tensorflow-probability`

+`pip install seaborn`

+`pip install psycopg2`

 Also, you have got a csv, which is actuating as a database.
  If you want to improve it, you will have to search data for your own.

+## Connections parameters
+Copy-paste example.conf and rename it to config.conf, in order to parametrize your connection parameters

 ## Hello world
 To use this program you will have to follow the following steps: